Early Detection Matters - Recognising Symptoms of Testicular Cancer

 Signs of Testicular Cancer: Beyond Lumps

-While a painless lump on the testicle is a key indicator, some other symptoms and signs should not be overlooked.
-Awareness of these additional signs is crucial for early detection and effective treatment.
+While a painless lump on testicle is a key indicator, some other symptoms and signs should not be overlooked.
+Awareness of these additional testicular cancer symptom is crucial for early detection and effective treatment.
 Consider the following information for reference only, and always consult with your health professional for personalised advice.

 Additional Symptoms and Red Flags to Be Aware Of